sinedied/esp-led-timer/README.md

 Modes cycles between the logo/screensaver and the differents timers.

+When the timer is not running, the logo/screensaver will be automatically activated after 5 minutes without touching any button.

 ## Updating bitmaps

 To generate the bitmap arrays for images, I used [image2cpp](https://javl.github.io/image2cpp/).